electronicfieldguide/efg2/IzPackInstaller/ReadMe/ReadMe_Main.txt

    GRANT ALL PRIVILEGES ON *.* TO root;
    GRANT ALL PRIVILEGES ON *.* To 'root'@'localhost';

-   3) Note: root user can be replaced with any username of your choice but it must be the username that you will use to log into MySQL via the EFG2 DataImporter (see manual for more info).
-Do Not create a user called "efg" - that user name is reserved by the EFG2 software.
+   3) Note: The MySQL root user can be replaced with any username of your choice but it must be the username that you will use to log into MySQL via the EFG Data Importer (see manual for more info).
+However, DO NOT create a user called "efg" - that user name is reserved by the EFG Data Importer.

    4) Quit from MySQL

    5) Restart the MySQL server

 ------
-II) Download and Install EFG2
+II) Download and Install the EFG Data Importer

    1) *A special note about permissions*: We advise that, if possible, you run the install as the same user who executes tomcat.
-The EFG2 install includes some steps where it is necessary to have sufficient privileges to write in some directories managed by Tomcat (e.g. webapps).
+The EFG Data Importer installation includes some steps where it is necessary to have sufficient privileges to write in some directories managed by Tomcat (e.g. webapps).
 Alternatively, if you execute as root, you will need to adjust the permissions of some of the install scripts.